akporode/Aziza/timesheet-app/README.md

 # TimeSheet App
-This is simple timesheet app that I put together to demonstrate how to use React.js to build UI to capture and display data.
+This is simple timesheet app that I put together to demonstrate how to use React.js to build UI to capture and display timesheet data.
 It uses MongoDB, a NoSql database, on the backend and Express.js web middleware.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Go to https://github.com/akporode/Aziza and click on clone or download to download the source code

 ### Prerequisites